 ➞ See our ▶️ Training Videos - Meet Management with Meet Maestro™ article for a full demonstration of the product.

 ➞ See the Meet Maestro - Manage Your Meets section of our Help Center for step-by-step articles.

 - Already a SwimTopia Customer?
 Meet Maestro is included with your SwimTopia subscription.
 You can start using Meet Maestro to run your meets at any time! ➞ See the Your Team hasn't used Meet Maestro? section above to get started.

 - Not already a SwimTopia Customer OR competing against a team that is not?
-Try Meet Maestro for FREE through Dec 31, 2020!
-Create a free Meet Maestro account by visiting https://signup.swimtopia.com/maestro (Share with other teams).
+Start a free trial of a SwimTopia account by visiting https://www.swimtopia.com/signup (Share with other teams).
 We'll email the links and tips you need to get started. ➞ See https://www.swimtopia.com/meets/meet-maestro/ to learn how Meet Maestro can make meet management fun again!

 ➧ Meet Entries Must be Ready